 - Noticeable changes in shape and size of the breast.

-- Scaling, crusting, peeling, or flaking of breast skin, especially on the pigmented area that surrounds the nipple.
+- Scaling, crusting, peeling, or flaking of breast skin, especially on the pigmented area surrounding the nipple.

 Diagnosis of Breast Cancer